-Once upon a time there was a king who sat on a wooden throne and whispered to the birds that came and circled round his head.
+Once upon a time there was a king who sat on a wooden throne and whispered to the birds that came to crowd and circle round his head.
 He was not a usual kind of king, like those who ruled with boundaries and whose subjects were the people who lived within.
 He was the Forest King.
-And his wooden throne was made from a live tree who desired to grow her shape into a chair to fit him.
+And his wooden throne was made from a living tree who desired to grow her shape into a chair to fit him.
 And when he whispered to the birds, he was speaking to his advisors who flew about the forest as his eyes and ears.

 He did not stay on the throne long or often, for his birds could come to him wherever he was.
 Thus, he could roam the forest himself, and in this way he remained close to those he served.

 So it was that one day while he walked about his forest he happened upon a small meadow where two centaurs stood ready to engage in what promised to be an epic battle.
 Hate bled from their eyes.
 Anger seethed from their mouths in breaths and curses.
 And deadly swords shown sharp and bright in the sunlight that poured into the clearing.